 Matanzas Inlet Guided Hike

-The National Park Service and the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) offer a Matanzas Inlet Guided Hike from 9:30 to 11:30 a.m. on two Fridays in March 2018: March 9 and 23, 2018.
+The National Park Service and the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) offer a Matanzas Inlet Guided Hike from 9:30 to 11:00 a.m. on Saturday, April 7, 2018.

 Participants will be led through the Matanzas Inlet shores while they learn about inlet dynamics and movements of sand.
 The tour will include fascinating information about seashells, sea birds, coquina rock, dune vegetation, heavy minerals, mollusks, the habits of crabs, and the ever-changing shoreline.